bigbootylatinawhore/PC-Optimizer/README.md

-# PC-Optimizer
+# PC-Optimizer version 1.4.0008 [Release 1.4]
-Very cool PC Optimizer by bigbootylatina
+by bigbootylatina